Creamy Espinaca Dip (Inspired by Abuelo’s)

 Serving Espinaca as a dip.
 Shown with tortilla chips surrounding dip on a plate with a spoon.Pin

 Don’t worry if you’re not a big spinach fan.
-Once I learned that the world of spinach was bigger than the canned spinach on my plate in the school cafeteria, I jumped on board the spinach train, especially when it’s fresh or frozen.
+Once I learned that the world of spinach was bigger than the canned spinach on my school cafeteria plate, I jumped on the spinach train—especially when it’s fresh or frozen.

 “Wow…love all the ingredients.
 Great as a dip.
 I love it!”MARY M.